Sakshamjha27/HealthifyMe/README.md

 # HealthifyMe
-This is apersonalized healthcare applications https://healthifyme-dsx73c3rzrxgcbj9hdkddf.streamlit.app/
+This is a personalized healthcare applications: https://healthifyme-dsx73c3rzrxgcbj9hdkddf.streamlit.app/